-- 1. Investigate any report or observation of a violation of the Customer Code of Conduct. - 2.
-If the report or observation is valid, inform the violator of the Customer Code of Conduct and request that the individual correct his/her behavior and to comply with the Customer Code of Conduct.
-(Customer Code of Conduct should be posted on public bulletin boards at all times.) - 3.
-If the individual continues the violation, seek support from other staff or security personnel to again notify the individual that the behavior is in violation of the Customer Code of Conduct and warn the individual that if the behavior continues, he/she will be asked to leave the library. - 4.
-If the individual refuses to correct his/her behavior, the individual should be asked to leave the library immediately.
-Complete an Incident Report. - 5.
-If the individual refuses to leave the library, inform the individual that the police will be notified - 6.
-If the individual still will not leave, contact the police and request intervention.
-(Any time law enforcement has been contacted, a written Incident Report must be prepared.)
+- 3. If the individual continues the violation, seek support from other staff, the Person in Charge (PIC) or security personnel to again notify the individual that the behavior is in violation of the Library Rules of Conduct and warn the individual that if the behavior continues, they will be asked to leave the library. - 4.
+If the individual refuses to correct their behavior, the individual should be asked to leave the library immediately.
+For minor infractions in which a patron is asked to leave for that day only, staff should enter documentation in the PCCLD Staff Communication Log.
+For more serious offenses, staff should complete an online Incident Report.
+(See 03.06.03 S1 Offense and Consequence Levels.) - 5.
+If the individual refuses to leave the library, inform the individual that the police will be notified. - 6.
+If the individual does not leave, contact the police and request intervention.
+(Any time law enforcement has been contacted, an Incident Report must be submitted.)